caifs-org/caifs/README.md

 Configuring `sudo` is generally recommended for ease of use, especially when working with docker containers.
 The default in WSL2 is something akin to `echo '%sudo ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers`

-This is fine for a dedicated local dev machine, but if you working with containers then you might want to restrict that.
+This is fine for a dedicated local dev machine, but if you working with containers then you might want to restrict sudo or better, yet make use of the `CAIFS_LINK_ROOT` and `CAIFS_USER` variables to install within another users home directory, or, provide the correct permissions.

 Depending on your distro of choice, CAIFS requires the following for `sudo` access